-Study after study shows that working from home leads to more efficiency and higher quality work — so why do companies want people back in the office?
+Why do companies want people back in the office?
+Study after study shows that working from home can lead to more efficiency and higher quality work.
 Here are 3 possible reasons

 Commercial real estate has outperformed the S&P 500 over 25 years.
 Here's how to diversify your portfolio without the headache of being a landlord

-Americans are spending a ridiculous $253/month more on groceries.
-But this simple hack can turn your stressful daily spending into a golden nest egg

 In some ways, employers' resistance to remote work is a mystery.
-After all, eliminating commutes gives the average U.S. employee almost one extra hour to work each day, according to research from the University of Chicago’s Becker Friedman Institute.
+After all, eliminating commutes gives the average U.S. employee almost one hour of extra time each day, according to research from the University of Chicago’s Becker Friedman Institute.
 Plus, staff forced to work in-office are more likely to experience burnout and low engagement, per Gallup.

 Nonetheless, many companies insist on having workers in office.
 Here are possible reasons why.